|

 (c) minimizing gender and geographical disparities, (d) facilitating

 a healthier, better educated and more productive population.
+IV.Status

 of preparation and implementation: The development of the GPRS was